apify/crawlee/README.md

 npm install apify
 ```

-Now you'll need to specify where the SDK should store crawling data.
+You'll need to specify where the SDK should store the data.
-Either define the `APIFY_LOCAL_STORAGE_DIR` environment variable to store the data locally
+Either define the `APIFY_LOCAL_STORAGE_DIR` environment variable to store the data locally on your disk
 or define `APIFY_TOKEN` to store the data to Apify cloud platform.

+Here's the table of basic environment variables used by Apify SDK:

 <table class="table table-bordered table-condensed">
     <thead>